 Nursing student's perception of the quality of nursing courses was scored on a five point Likert scale ranged from (0) strongly disagree to (5) strongly agree.
 Overall scores will fall within the 87 to 435 range.
 The total score for each dimension was calculated.
-Scores of each lea dimension was summed up and mean & standard deviation was calculated and converted into percent scores that reflecting their perception regarding quality of nursing courses.
-Nursing students' perceptions have been classified into three levels of perception of quality of the nursing courses according to the following: high level (>100% => 85%), average level range from (= 70 - 85%), and low level (= < 70%.)
+Scores of each learning dimension was summed up and mean & standard deviation was calculated and converted into percent scores that reflecting their perception regarding quality of nursing courses.
+Nursing students' perceptions have been classified into three levels of perception of quality of the nursing courses according to the following: low <60%, average 60-75%, and highly >75%.